-As for GEO4000W above, but with a restricted choice of modules.
-Since the code GEO4001W will not carry a NQF credit value, students will be concurrently registered for GEO4005W (coursework component of 120 NQF credits) and GEO4006W (research project of 40 NQF credits).
-160 NQF credits at HEQSF level 8
+As for GEO4000W above.
+Students undertaking a geochemical or analytical geochemistry project can elect to graduate in Geochemistry, subject to the approval of the Head of Department.
+Since the code GEO4001W will not carry a NQF credit value, students will be concurrently registered for GEO4005W (coursework component of 120 NOF credits) and GEO4006W (research project of 40 NOF credits).